 - Client loyalty checklist

-Don’t forget: new data protection laws called GDPR are coming into force on 25 May 2018.
+Don’t forget: new data protection laws called GDPR came into force in 2018.
 Under the new rules you cannot assume that it’s OK to send out marketing messages (including appointment reminders and follow-up emails) to your clients.
 They have to give their prior permission, and you must keep a record of when and how they gave permission.
 Find out more.

 Sally Salon Services’ 2017 Beautiful Britain Report found that: